 •Limit your time outdoors when ragweed pollen counts are highest — from mid-August until the first frost.

-During the day you can have a salad with the dark green lettuce, spring onions, parsley and tomatoes, plus protein of your choice cooked chicken or fish, chick peas, lentils, tofu, almonds or walnuts
+- A salad a day to keep those Allergies away – Enjoy daily a salad including for example, dark green lettuce, spring onions, parsley and tomatoes, plus protein of your choice cooked chicken or fish, chick peas, lentils, tofu, almonds or walnuts

-Snacks can include your pineapple, apples, strawberries and mangoes are also a good source.
+- Snacks – include snacks such as pineapple, apples, strawberries and mangoes are also a good source.

-All you have now is dinner for which you can include your broccoli steamed lightly with some raw garlic grated & ginger over on serving.
-You can serve your chicken or fish on a bed of sweet potato
+- Dinner can include broccoli steamed lightly with some raw garlic grated & ginger over on serving.
+Serve with your favourite protein such as chicken or fish, beans, lentils, tofu, nuts or seeds on a bed of sweet potato.

-Julie’s Herbal Formula that I is very effective for immune and allergy support some of these include: horseradish, garlic, echinacea, astragalus, ginger, stinging nettle and rose hip for its high levels of vitamin C.
+The herbal formula I have found very effective over the years for my clients, to support healthy immune function and decrease their allergy response includes: horseradish, garlic, echinacea, astragalus, ginger, stinging nettle and rose hip for its high levels of vitamin C.

 Homoeopathic Histamine and Apis are extremely effective supporting the body to reduce the allergic response.